adibender/coalitions/README.md

 votes each party receives after dropping parties with less than 5% of the votes and redistributing these votes.
 Using Saint-Lague/Scheppers we can than calculate the seat-distribution for every such draw.
-This is a little cumbersome, therefore this packages provides functions to do so in a more coherent fashion.
+This is a little cumbersome, therefore this packages provides functions that facilitate these calculations.

-Let's again consider the above [example](#example):
+Again consider the above [example](#example):

 First we create an survey object from the survey results: